A new construction of subgroups of big mapping class groups: Preliminaries

 \begin{definition} A mapping class $f \in \mapS$ is of \emph{intrinsically infinite type} if $f \notin \overline\mapcS$.
 A subgroup $H \leq \mapS$ is of intrinsically infinite type if $H$ is not completely contained in $\overline{\mapcS}$. \end{definition}

-Note that $\overline\mapcS \leq \pmapS$.
-When $S$ has at most one nonplanar end, $\overline\mapcS$ is actually equal to $\pmapS$ \cite{APV1}.
 In this paper, all of the subgroups of $\mapS$ that we construct contain many intrinsically infinite-type homeomorphisms and, therefore, cannot be completely contained in $\overline \mapcS$, except when $S$ is finite-type or the Loch Ness Monster, in which case $\overline \mapcS=\mapS$.
 Recall that the Loch Ness Monster surface is the unique infinite-genus surface with one end (up to homeomorphism).

 We are particularly interested in indicable groups and various ways of embedding them in mapping class groups of infinite-type surfaces.
 A group $G$ is \emph{indicable} if there exists a surjective homomorphism $f\colon G \to \Z$.
 We show in \Cref{L:indicable} that a group $G$ is indicable if and only if there is a presentation for $G$ where the relators all have total exponent sum zero in the generators of $G$.
 Importantly, many of our constructions require an indicable subgroup $G$ of $\mapS$ as an input, where $S$ is a surface with exactly one boundary component.
 There are many examples of such groups that were mentioned in the introduction, but there are also some restrictions on what groups $G$ can arise as subgroups of mapping class groups, as is evidenced by the following lemma, which generalizes the same result from the finite-type setting \cite[Corollary~7.3]{primer}.